Groundworkstech/pybfd/README.md

 **A Python interface to the GNU Binary File Descriptor (BFD) library.**

-It's a complete (or at least tries to be) wrapper around the low level functionallity provided by GNU Binutils libopcodes and libbfd.
+It's a complete (or at least tries to be) wrapper around the low level functionality provided by GNU Binutils libopcodes and libbfd.
 This allows the user to manipulate all the supported architectures and file formats that Binutils tools does.

 ## Supported architectures

-The PyBFD package installer (setup.py) will automagically detect the installed version of Binutils and extract all its supported architectures.
+The PyBFD package installer (setup.py) will automatically detect the installed version of Binutils and extract all its supported architectures.

 This includes THREE possibilities: